gijskok1/ekf_localisation/README.md

 # Quick summary
-This repository contains 2 versions of the localisation EKF for the BEP "Sensor fusion for self-driving vehicle localisation".
-The revision contains the latest version.
-This contains a GNSS merging node, LiDAR merging node, and EKF node.
+This repository contains the localisation EKF for the BEP "Sensor fusion for self-driving vehicle localisation".
+This ROS package contains a GNSS merging node, LiDAR merging node, and EKF node.

 The scripts are written in Python 2.
 The only library used is numpy.